MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/keyboard-shortcuts.md

 search.app:
   - D365CE
 ---
-# Use keyboard shortcuts in Dynamics 365 for Customer Engagement appsapplications
+# Use keyboard shortcuts in Dynamics 365 for Customer Engagement apps

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

 Keyboard shortcuts give you an alternate way to do common tasks instead of using your mouse or tapping with your finger.
 They help in seamless navigation of the interface.
-The following keyboard shortcuts apply across Dynamics 365 for Customer Engagement appsapplications.
+The following keyboard shortcuts apply across Dynamics 365 for Customer Engagement apps.

 > [!NOTE]
 > The keyboard shortcuts described here refer to the United States keyboard layout.
 Keys on other keyboard layouts might not correspond exactly to the keys on a US keyboard.